Match Group in Fight Over Play Store Policies

 According to the complaint, Match handles dating apps and meetup group business through its apps instead of on Google’s app store.

 According to the complaint, Match handles dating apps and meetup group business through its apps instead of on Google’s app store.
-According to Google’s statistics on Android Intelligence, Match.com is a popular dating app, with more than 2 million downloads across platforms.
+Google’s statistics on Android Intelligence, Match.com is a popular dating app, with more than 2 million downloads across platforms.

 Google also doesn’t allow developers to sell subscriptions within their apps or charge customers directly for downloads outside of Google Play (or its sister service called “G Suite”), which restricts developers’ ability to make money off their products and services, Match said in its complaint.
 This policy, combined with alleged anticompetitive behavior by Google, led Match to pursue legal action against Google for antitrust violations explicitly related to the use of subscription-based models for businesses that want access to mobile applications — namely gaming companies like Ubisoft Entertainment SA, which produce console titles like Assassin’s Creed Odyssey or Electronic Arts Inc., maker of Madden NFL 19